statarb1/CreditOAS/README.md

 # Getting Started
-The OAS_script.py file has all the code required to run the analysis and produce all the graphs
+The OAS_script.py file has all the code required to run the analysis and produce all the graphs The OAS_script.ipynb file has the corresponding jupyter notebook

 # Prerequisites
 Python 3 required.
 The scripts have been written using Spyder